-With each copy of the notice of appeal, you must file a copy of the trial court's decision that you are appealing, as well as the trial court clerk's written notice of the decision, which you should have received either in court or in the mail with the decision in your case.
+A. With your notice of appeal, you must file a copy of the trial court's decision that you are appealing, as well as the trial court clerk's written notice of the decision, which you should have received with the decision in your case.
 If any post-trial motions were filed by any party, you must provide a copy of the decision on the post-trial motion, as well as the trial court clerk's notice of decision.

 You must also pay the filing fee.
 In addition to the filing fee, the legislature has imposed a $25.00 surcharge on most supreme court appeals.
 The types of cases that are exempt from the surcharge are: criminal cases, juvenile cases, domestic violence cases, small claims cases, landlord-tenant cases, and stalking cases.
 In these cases, there is no additional charge added onto the filing fee.
 The filing fee schedule can be found on the court's website or can be provided to you by the Supreme Court.